CyberDragon Gold (GOLD) Reaches Self Reported Market Cap of $2.53 Billion

-CyberDragon Gold (GOLD) traded 6.9% lower against the dollar during the 24 hour period ending at 13:00 PM ET on July 1st.
-CyberDragon Gold has a total market capitalization of $2.53 billion and $11,796.70 worth of CyberDragon Gold was traded on exchanges in the last day.
-One CyberDragon Gold token can now be bought for about $0.0044 or 0.00000014 BTC on major cryptocurrency exchanges.
-Over the last week, CyberDragon Gold has traded down 4.1% against the dollar.
+CyberDragon Gold (GOLD) traded down 0.8% against the US dollar during the twenty-four hour period ending at 18:00 PM Eastern on July 1st.
+CyberDragon Gold has a total market cap of $2.53 billion and approximately $11,943.82 worth of CyberDragon Gold was traded on exchanges in the last 24 hours.
+One CyberDragon Gold token can now be bought for about $0.0047 or 0.00000015 BTC on popular cryptocurrency exchanges.
+Over the last seven days, CyberDragon Gold has traded 2.2% higher against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.